Matjaž Brumen

 Matjaž Brumen (born 1982) is a Slovenian handball player who plays for RD Izola.
 He was born in Ljubljana.
 He won silver medals at the 2004 European Championship at home soil, which is Slovenia's best result ever.
 He also competed at the 2004 Summer Olympics in Athens, where the Slovenian team placed 11th.

+In 2003 he was banned for four months, following a positive doping test.